chauff/cse1500-web-transcripts/_practicals/assignment-js-node.md

 *Note: we expect one zipped code submission, we do **not** want one code submission per task!*

-The PDF and code have to be uploaded by one of the team members to 💡 Brightspace under **CSE Web assessment** (find the category your group belongs too) before the assessment session with the TAs and before the ultimate assessment deadline.
-This means that the outcomes of Assignment 4, 5 and 6 are **all** uploaded to the same directory!
+The PDF and code have to be uploaded by one of the team members to 💡 Brightspace under **CSE Web assessment** (find the category your group belongs too) before the assessment session with the teaching assistant and before the ultimate assessment deadline.
+This means that the outcomes of all web technology assignments are uploaded to the same directory!
-Make sure to name your files with an **A5** prefix!

 **To pass this assignment, you must have completed 2.1/2.2/3.3.
 Your application needs to include the required client/server components and the client-server communication has to be based on WebSockets.
 You pass if your app can deal with players executing the game as intended.** This means that you pass, if your app does not (yet) deal with players aborting the game in the middle or making undesired moves.